 Water bugs will collect on the surface of your pool and tend to swim in groups.
 They can be removed with a net, but they do fly, so removing them is only a temporary solution.

 How to Get Rid of Water Bugs in Your Pool

 If your pool is attracting a lot of water bugs, the culprit here is algae and microorganisms that exist in your pool.
-Thorough and regular cleaning, as well as careful monitoring of pH and chemical levels, will help make conditions less desirable for water bugs.
+Thorough and regular cleaning and careful monitoring of pH and chemical levels will help make conditions less desirable for water bugs.

 To get rid of waterbugs, you need to remove their food source.
 For boatmen, this means cleaning the pool of algae and maintaining appropriate chlorine levels.
 And for the considerably more pesky backswimmers, it just means removing the boatmen.

 - Brush the Pool

 - Shock the Pool

 - Vacuum the Pool Again

 Most species of water bugs and other undesirable creatures stay on the surface of the water.
 This means they are easy to remove by skimming the pool with a net.
 Start the removal process by collecting as many bugs as possible from the pool with a skimmer.